 At a glance

 The boys and girls of Ardingly’s global community learn, compete and socialise through a lively programme of activities.
-A major refurbishment programme has resulted in excellent facilities and the Year 13 students have their own purpose-built Godwin Hall, with single study en-suite bedrooms.
+A major refurbishment programme has enhanced the excellent facilities and Year 13 students have their own purpose-built Godwin Hall with single study en-suite bedrooms.
 The Housemaster/mistress of each House is responsible for pupils’ academic and personal welfare, and along with the pastoral team ensures that the House is a home from home.

 Whether competitive or recreational there is opportunity for all, and along with the major sports the College offers Golf, Horse Riding, Fencing, Rugby, Water Polo and outdoor watersports.
 The coaching staff boasts a number of ex-internationals and talented Football, Cricket and Hockey players benefit from an elite training programme.
 The 1st XI won the National Football ISFA Cup in both 2015 and 2016 and Hockey has seen a number of county and regional achievements by both girls and boys.